happymanocha/egain-messaging-language-translator/README.md

 # Post Installation
+1. Installation will upload UI code in dedicated S3 bucket but access to this S3 bucket needs to be configured manually depending on user preferences.
-1. Expose your s3 bucket hosted UI via cloudfront else directly s3 bucket can be used.
-But for using https protocol we need to use cloudfront or API gateway to access UI.
+  1. Expose your hosted UI in s3 bucket via cloudfront.
+  2. Use API gateway S3 integration to access S3 bucket.
+  3. Else use s3 bucket directly to access but it will be without https protocol.
-2. Use the url fetched in step above and then login to eGain admin console with your admin credentials.
+2. Copy the url of our hosted html from step above and then login to eGain Management console with your partition credentials.
+3. Go to tools console then Tools-> Partition:default -> Business Objects -> Attribute Settings -> Screen -> Toolbar
-3. Configure the new button for advisor desktop using the URL, refer below screenshot.
+4. Configure the new button for advisor desktop using the URL, refer below screenshot.
 ![image](https://user-images.githubusercontent.com/83808136/117493581-cc241400-af90-11eb-8f17-db0cc118895b.png)

-4. Login into eGain advisor desktop and initiate a eGain chat.
+4. Login into eGain advisor desktop with your agent credentials and initiate a eGain chat.
 Refer eGain admin guide for detailed process.
 5. Once activity is assigned to your agent then select it, after that button configured in step 3 will be visible on your info pane.
 6. This button will launch language translator for live chat or email in eGain.